beetbox/beets/docs/plugins/yamleditor.rst

 You get a list of hits and then you can edit them.
 The ``yamleditor`` opens your standard text-editor with a list of your hits and for each hit a bunch of fields.

 Without anything specified in your ``config.yaml`` for ``yamleditor:`` you will get

-    `track-$title-$artist-$album`      for items
+for items

-and
+    `track-$title-$artist-$album`

-   `$album-$albumartist`             for albums
+and for albums

+   `$album-$albumartist`

-you can get more fields from the cmdline by adding
+you can get fields from the cmdline by adding

     `-f '$genre $added'`